-Some of the components may not directly affect the precision, accuracy or usefulness of the final result but would bolster the confidence in the result.
+Some of the components may not directly affect the precision, accuracy, or usefulness of the final result, but would bolster the confidence in the result.
 For example, reagent blanks and calibrations conducted prior to a test verify that the reagents and equipment comply with method requirements for the first test and increase the probability that the blanks and calibrations conducted after the test will comply with the method requirements.
 Also, some components do not result in completely unusable results at a given value.
 For example, a test with results below the method detection level may be adequate for demonstrating compliance when emissions calculated at the detection limit are significantly below the applicable limit.
 The judgment of an experienced and knowledgeable individual can estimate the range of potential change that a minor variation in an established test methodology has on the final result.
-While the use of a specific emissions test may not be used for emissions factor development, this data may be usable for other purposes when the bounds for that use are defined and assessed within the required purpose.
+While the use of a specific emissions test may not be used for that use are defined and assessed.